History of the Spanish clitic pronouns

 2.3 Infinitival clauses

-The two most frequent types of infinitival clause in Spanish are those that follow a preposition, such para ‘for/to’, de ‘of/from’, a ‘to/at’ or en ‘in/by’, and those that follow a so-called restructuring or clause-union verb such as querer ‘want’, deber ‘have to’, poder ‘be able to’ or causative hacer ‘make’.
-Verbs of this type form a relatively tight syntactic unit with the following infinitive, and hence may attract a clitic that is structurally associated with the infinitive into their own orbit, producing a phenomenon known as clitic climbing (also: clitic promotion).
+The two most common types of infinitival clause in Spanish are those that follow a preposition—such as para ‘for/to’, de ‘of/from’, a ‘to/at’, or en ‘in/by’—and those that follow a so-called restructuring or clause-union verb such as querer ‘want’, deber ‘have to’, poder ‘be able to’, or the causative hacer ‘make’.
+Verbs of this type form a tightly integrated syntactic unit with the following infinitive and may attract a clitic structurally associated with the infinitive into their own domain, giving rise to a phenomenon known as clitic climbing (also referred to as clitic promotion).

-As regards infinitival clauses that were introduced by a preposition, these exhibited variation in Old Spanish between proclitic and enclitic placement of the weak pronoun.
-This is illustrated in the two examples below.
+As regards infinitival clauses introduced by a preposition, Old Spanish exhibited variation between proclitic and enclitic placement of the weak pronoun.
+This is illustrated in the following two examples:

 (15) Ca estos siempre punnan de los embargar que se no saluen.